MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 [Release Notes](https://www.silabs.com/documents/public/release-notes/emberznet-release-notes-6.7.6.0.pdf) 2.2 API Changes: EZSP Protocol Version 8 and Secure EZSP Protocol Version 2.
 (Changed in release 6.7.0.0).
 Both EZSP and Secure EZSP have adopted a new frame format with the following changes: (1) the fields of "Frame Control" and "Frame ID" are now two bytes; (2) no longer use "Legacy Frame ID"; (3) consume two bits of "Frame Control" to indicate the frame format version which is version 1 now.

-Disabling fallback to older prottokoll making its a braking thing for zigpy / bellows thats making the 6.7.x.x and newer relase not working with HA and OpenHab.
+Disabling fallback to older protocol making its a braking thing for current zigpy / bellows thats making the 6.7.x.x and newer relase not working with HA and OpenHab.

 Zigpy have starting looking getting v8 support and also some Zigbee2Mqtt fans are trying implenting EZSP in Z2M.
 [s-hadinger](https://github.com/s-hadinger) have it upp and running on Sonoff Zigbee Bridge with Tasmota and woking to getting it working for 100%.